 “As we went merrily on our way seeking to evolve an organization for individuals like Fred Jr., the inquiries came in — and I mean, they really came in,” Fred Sr. said.

 Soon, families began to reach out about leaving money for a family member with special needs and asked if Arcare could manage those funds.
 “Initially, we said no. We can’t help you with that.”
 But in the mid-1990s, a board member who was an attorney introduced the idea of Arcare developing a Pooled Trust Program.
 The program would allow Arcare to serve in the capacity of trustee.
-The Board of Directors contacted United Missouri Bank to serve as investment manager of the funds.
-They developed an investment policy with the objective being protection of principal and preservation of resources for future use, which continues today as part of Arcare’s Trust Program.
+The Board of Directors contacted United Missouri Bank for help developing a management policy with the objective being protection of principal and preservation of resources for future use, which continues today as part of Arcare’s Trust Program.

 “The market came to us.
 Arcare evolved based on the needs of the people, seeing what people needed often before they knew they needed it,” Fred Sr. said.